dan-v/rattlesnakeos-stack/README.md

   * Go to the [S3 console](https://s3.console.aws.amazon.com/s3/buckets/)
   * Click on `rattlesnakeos-<yourstackname>-release` bucket.
   * From this bucket, download the file `<device>-factory-latest.tar.xz`
-* Use this factory image and [follow the instructions on flashing your device](https://copperhead.co/android/docs/install).
+* Use this factory image and [follow the instructions on flashing your device](FLASHING.md).
-* After successfully flashing your device, you will now be running RattlesnakeOS and all future updates will happen through the built in OTA mechanism.
+* After successfully flashing your device, you will now be running RattlesnakeOS and all future updates will happen through the built in OTA updater.

 ## How to update rattlesnakeos-stack
 * Just download the new version of rattlesnakeos-stack and run the same command used previously (e.g. `rattlesnakeos-stack --region us-west-2 --name rattlesnakeos-<yourstackname> --device marlin`) to apply the updates